 To ensure you pull off a flawless look, cut off the stringy belt loops (or avoid buying clothes that have them).
 Depending on how well of a cut job you did (because seeing a stub looks cheap too), use your go-to belt to cover anything up and to finish accessorizing your outfit.

-One of the easiest ways you are making your outfit look cheap is by wearing underwear that can be seen through your outfit.
-This kind of mistake can not only ruin a cute ensemble that has potential, but it could potentially give off a vibe that I’m sure you don’t want to be giving off.
+Whether through visible bra straps or panty lines, one of the easiest ways you are making your outfit look cheap is by wearing undergarments that can be seen through your outfit.
+This kind of mistake detracts from your overall look and can ruin a cute ensemble that has potential.

 If you do decide to wear a t-shirt for your casual day out, grab a t-shirt bra that is seamless and shows no trace of itself underneath your shirt.

-Another no-show pair of underwear you could consider wearing is seamless panties.
+Have a pair of form-fitting pants?
+Consider seamless panties.
 You can freely wear a dress or your favorite pants without worrying about panty lines being visible.

 Related: The Best Women’s Classic White T-shirts That Aren’t See-Through (I Tried Them so You Don’t Have to)

-Nothing screams cheap like dresses or pants that have a flimsy skinny belt!
+Nothing screams “cheap” quite like dresses or pants that have a flimsy skinny belt!
 They are equally as underwhelming as the tiny brush that comes in eyeshadow palettes.
 You know, the brush that you usually just throw away and replace with a high-quality and better-sized item.

 Realizing ways you are making your outfit look cheap is the first step to discovering how to put together a look that screams elegance.
-Making an outfit look expensive and fashionable is not a walk in the park.
-That said, finding styling techniques does not have to be stressful either.
+Making an outfit look expensive and fashionable is not a walk in the park, but with that being said, finding styling techniques does not have to be a stress fest either.

 From the hairstyle and makeup you choose to match your daily outfits, all the way down to the shoes and accessories, there are plenty of things to keep in mind when styling a chic outfit.